rightbear/odin_template/README.md

 $ npx prettier . --write
 ```

-## Test JavaScript Files Process
+## Run JavaScript Files Process

-1. If you only want to use `node` to test a single JavaScript file and your main Node.js application file is `main.js`, you can call it by typing the following command.
+1. If you only want to use `node` to run a single JavaScript file and your main Node.js application file is `main.js`, you can call it by typing the following command.
 ```
 $ node main.js
 ```